ropensci/tsbox/README.md

 x.dt <- as_dt(x.df)
 ```

-### Use same methods for ts, xts, data.frame or data.table
+### Use same generic functions for ts, xts, data.frame or data.table

 All functions start with `ts`, so you use it with auto complete.